EPiC-Inc/nos-decrepit/README.md

 # nos / NOrSe (Formerly NOS-ALPHA)

 This is a web-based chat client that will be slowly evolving.
+There is a demo at http://nos-cli.tk

 (Congrats to whoever can read my poorly documented code)